AlixCozmo/SCTime-for-Kiwi-IRC/README.md

+READ THIS: If you are not a fuelrat then you will most likely not need this.

 This extension injects sctime in messages, it is designed for the fuelrats hosted version of Kiwi IRC.

 Please note that this extension currently uses ManifestV2 and not V3.